pavelwebdeveloper/flight-among-asteroids-arcade-game/README.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-* [ ] To add the ability to shoot at the asteroids in order to destroy them before the collide with the spacecraft
+* [ ] To add the ability to shoot at the asteroids in order to destroy them before they collide with the spacecraft
-* [ ]